 Every subject has got its own terminology.
 Accounting also, as a subject has got its own terms.
 These terms have their specific meaning in Accounting and used to express financial nature of the business.

-1. Business Transactions having documentary evidence, capable of being presented in numerical, monetary term causing effect on assets, liabilities, capital revenue and expenses is termed as Business Transactions.
+1. Business Transactions

 The economic event that relates to a business entity is called business transaction.